 The Laughlin Riverwalk offers visitors a rousing way to cruise the Laughlin strip.
 The waterfront path is chock full of various restaurants, casinos, and river activities and provides a scenic view of the Colorado River.
 Guests who don’t feel like walking can even traverse the riverwalk by taking a ride on a water taxi.

 The entertainment life in Laughlin is dynamic.
 During our visit, live music lined the strip at venues plenty large enough for dancing.
-Several nightclubs, including Gold Diggers—a vivacious venue that offers plenty of dancing and drink specials—provided the late-night entertainment.
+Several nightclubs, including Gold Diggers—a vivacious venue that offers a good mix of dancing and drink specials—provided the late-night entertainment.
 The finale, though, was seeing country music star Toby Keith perform at the Laughlin Amphitheater.
 Keith rocked the amphitheater with one of his signature patriotic performances.

 Visitors have the chance to sail upon the Celebration—a simulated paddlewheel boat that provides a different perspective of the crystal-clear waters.
-The vessel—capable of accompanying 149 passengers—offers 90-minute cruises along casino row to Davis Dam.
+The vessel—capable of accommodating 149 passengers—offers 90-minute cruises along casino row to Davis Dam.
 The boat also offers dinner cruises, riverboat weddings, and group charters.

 An iconic symbol of Nevada, River Rick (aka Laughlin Lou) greets visitors to the Laughlin Riverwalk.
-Displaying the same familiar appearance as his Nevada counterparts, Vegas Vic and Wendover Will, River Rick has been standing proudly at the Pioneer Hotel & Gambling Hall since 1981.
+Displaying the same familiar appearance as his neon Nevada counterparts, Vegas Vic and Wendover Will, River Rick has been standing proudly at the Pioneer Hotel & Gambling Hall since 1981.